amm926616/no-skip-video-player/README.md

 - Play from the previous loaded file and starts at where it's left.
 - Remove the buttons and only shortcuts to make experience better.

+### Shortcuts
+- Shift O >> load a file
+- Shift T >> Set timer
+- Shift I >> Check current playing point in minutes.

+The previous loaded file and the time point are recorded in the ~/.local/share/no-skip-video-player/last_position.json

 #### If you like porn and erotic arts.
 Use this as a reward system by taking this addiction to your advantage.
 ![Screenshot1](screenshots/1.png)